 The superiority of technical skills.

-But that is wrong.
+But that's wrong.

-The contribution of the individual in the automotive transformation
+The contribution of the individual in the automotive transformation.

 In the automotive industry, it's frighteningly simple: technical skills are required to contribute to value-adding processes such as vehicle development, production and sales.
 The more relevant an employee's skills are to getting a car on the road, the more valuable and respected they become.
 Therefore, the order of skill needs in the automotive industry should be as follows: Technical skills come first, followed by general skills.